camilocls/gists-react/README.md

 ## Gist List

-List of GISTS from an user Github.
+List of GISTS from an user GitHub.

 ![alt text](screenshot.png)